History of ITV: Post-strike and colour television

 This era also saw the introduction of colour television to the network and the introduction of the new 625-line system.
 During the 1960s, some commercial companies proposed the introduction of colour on the 405-line system, but the General Post Office insisted that colour should wait until the higher-definition 625-line UHF system became standard.

-ITV eventually introduced PAL colour on this system from 15 November 1969, simultaneous with BBC1 and two years after BBC2.
-This did not, however, spread immediately across the United Kingdom, but some regions had to wait a few more years before colour was available:
+ITV eventually introduced PAL colour on this system from 1969, on the same day as BBC1 and two years after BBC2.
+This did not, however, spread immediately across the United Kingdom, as some regions had to wait a few more years before colour was available:

 This was primarily due to the cost incurred in purchasing new broadcasting equipment and the subsequent studio upgrade that usually accompanied it.

+Automobile companies rarely advertised on television during the 1960s because of a secret agreement between manufacturers.
+Datsun's commercials in the 1970s broke the cartel.

 Colour strike

 The colour strike was an industrial action by technicians at all ITV companies between 13 November 1970 and 8 February 1971 (although some shows made during this period in black and white were having their first transmission as late as December 1971) who, due to a pay dispute with their management refused to make programmes in colour.